 How 21st Century Leaders Can Chart a Course Where There Is None

-The Journey of Not Knowing is a fast paced, entertaining read that gets to the heart of a critical state in today’s business climate and society overall: the constantly changing, ambiguous 21st Century and the uncharted waters ahead.
-This book will inspire leaders of any size organization to come to grips with the scariness of the unknown while it advances a new approach to leadership that leverages the discomfort of the new as a powerful source of inspiration rather than a deterrent to building a better future.
+The Journey of Not Knowing offers a fast paced, entertaining read that goes to the heart of a critical state in today’s business climate and society overall: the constantly changing 21st Century with uncharted waters ahead.
+This book advances a new approach to leading change that will inspire leaders of any size organization, and anyone else wishing to pursue new possibilities, to see the discomfort of the unknown as an adventure rather than an obstacle to building a better future.

 The book combines storytelling, business experience, and human psychology.
 Written as a fable, it follows an eight-member leadership team of a fictional company through one business day.
 At the end of that day, they have to explain to a critical new client why a former client fired them.
 None of the team members knows why and until asked, had carefully avoided the issue.
 The story delves into their defended behaviors as they work first to ignore and then to solve the mystery.
 The memorable characters in the book are persons with whom readers might cringingly identify.
 It also might trigger insights into their own ineffective behaviors when faced with the unknown.

 The book opens with a formative event the author experienced as an executive in Amazon’s early days.
 It closes with the Journey of Not Knowing leadership model to start readers on their own journeys into the unknown.

 “The Journey of Not Knowing beautifully breaks the business book mold and should be required reading for leaders…(It) uses a cleverly constructed parable to demonstrate how to navigate business uncertainty.
 In modern business, one of the most significant challenges leaders face is moving an organization forward even when the answers to critical questions may be unknown.
 Coping with “not knowing” is the theme of Julie Benezet’s expertly written book.”